 4 Steps to Prepare and Freeze Coffee Beans like a Pro

 Remember, only fresh degassed coffee beans can be frozen and preserved.

 If your coffee beans have been sitting out for a few days, you may still be able to save them, but only if you get them in the freezer while they’re still within their “freshness” window.

 Check the roast date!
-You should have coffee beans that have been roasted no longer than two weeks prior.
+You should have coffee beans that have been roasted no longer than 2-3 weeks prior.

-2. Divide Coffee Beans Into One Week Portion Sizes
+2. Divide Coffee Beans Into Your Ideal Portion Sizes

-Divide your coffee beans into portion sizes that you can grind one week of thawing.
+Divide your coffee beans into smaller portion sizes that you would plan to use within a 1-2 day window.